 Investment services offered through Moulton Wealth Management, Inc., an independent Registered Investment Advisor.
 The Standard & Poor's 500 (S&P 500) is an unmanaged group of securities considered to be representative of the stock market in general.
 The Dow Jones Industrial Average is a price-weighted index of 30 actively traded blue-chip stocks.
 The NASDAQ Composite Index is an unmanaged, market-weighted index of all over-the-counter common stocks traded on the National Association of Securities Dealers Automated Quotation System.
 Yahoo!
-Finance is the source for any reference to the performance of an index between two specific periods.
+Finance or other publications are the source for any reference to the performance of an index between two specific periods.
 Opinions expressed are subject to change without notice and are not intended as investment advice or to predict future performance.
+Some of all of this may have been written by AI.
 Consult your financial professional before making any investment decision.
 You cannot invest directly in an index.
 Past performance does not guarantee future results.
 Investments in securities do not offer a fixed rate of return.
 Principal, yield and / or share price will fluctuate with changes in market conditions and, when sold or redeemed, you may receive more or less than originally invested.
 No system or financial planning strategy can guarantee future results.